-Manchester Local authority currently commissions 98 places for children from Manchester schools or of Manchester residents with Social Emotional and Mental Health difficulties (SEMH) at Bridgelea Primary School.
+Manchester Local authority currently commissions 107 places for children from Manchester schools or of Manchester residents with Social Emotional and Mental Health difficulties (SEMH) at Bridgelea Primary School.
 Bridgelea provides education in Y1-Y6.
-Looked after children, previously looked after children, and those allocated a place at the Bridgelea in accordance with a Primary in Year Fair Access Protocol (PIYFAP), take precedence over those on a waiting list.
+'Our Children' (previously LAC Looked After Children) and those allocated a place at the Bridgelea in accordance with a Primary in Year Fair Access Protocol (PIYFAP), take precedence over those on a waiting list.

 A permanent exclusion is when a pupil is removed from a school permanently and their name is taken off the school roll.
 In these cases, the Local Authority must arrange full-time education for the pupil from the sixth school day.
 Bridgelea is Manchester’s offer for permanently excluded children following the 6th day of permanent exclusion.

 Maintained schools have the power to direct a pupil off-site for education to improve their behaviour.
 Regulations require that the school’s governing body must ensure that parents/carers are given clear information about the placement: why, when, where, and how it will be reviewed.
 At Bridgelea we offer alternative provision or ‘preventative places’ for Manchester children at risk of exclusion in Y1-Y6.
 The child remains on the role of both the mainstream school and Bridgelea.
 We work collaboratively with the family and school to assess the child’s needs to determine future provision.
 This is achieved through a half-termly review cycle.
 The school funds this place.